qt3uw/qt3-utils/README.md

 to your branch, make changes and push new commits.
 Repeat steps 7, 8, 10, 11 and 12 until you are satisfied.

+### 13. Merge!

+If you are satisfied and confident that your changes are ready, and your reviewer has approved the changes, press the green Merge button.
 ## Notes